JYZHU03/NSGNN/README.md

 Our findings reveal that prioritizing measures with consistent distributions across different grids as inputs or treating measures as auxiliary supervised information significantly improves the model’s generalization ability to realistic grid topologies.

 In this *NSGNN* package we provide several Network Measure encodings and GNN model choices, implementing for both NSGNN-F and NSGNN-S. One can easily try our model with different GNN layer or different combination of network measures.
 NSGNN is built based on [PyG](https://www.pyg.org/), [GraphGym](https://pytorch-geometric.readthedocs.io/en/2.0.0/notes/graphgym.html) from PyG2, and [GraphGPS](https://github.com/rampasek/GraphGPS).
-We thank them for providing the codes.
+We thank them for providing the codes and tools.
 Specifically *PyG v2.2* is required.